-IP anycast is an important building block of the current Internet, primarily used to share load [28] of a variety of global services - from DNS, to DDoS protection, to CDNs and content distribution, to even BitTorrent trackers and Internet radios [35].
+IP anycast is an important building block of the current Internet, primarily used to share the load of a variety of global services [34] - from DNS, to DDoS protection, to CDNs and content distribution, to even BitTorrent trackers and Internet radios [41].
+At the same time, IP anycast remains largely unknown from an operational viewpoint: whereas DNS and large CDN operators publish maps of their catchments, these maps cover only a small fraction of the available anycast services [24], and are additionally seldom outdated [25, 37].

-Knowledge of IP anycast is instrumental not only for characterization, troubleshooting and infrastructure mapping [4] but also for security-related tasks such as censorship detection [55].
-Yet, detailed knowledge and understanding of IP anycast in the scientific literature is generally limited to one or few deployments [13- 16, 21, 24, 32, 44, 48, 49, 58, 62].
-Fewer studies provide a broad spatial viewpoint [18, 50] and even fewer a temporal view [61].
-The work focuses on a broad and longitudinal view of anycast evolution, that to the best of our knowledge has not appeared yet.
+Internet service providers would thus benefit, for their operational needs, to have a comprehensive and updated view of any-cast catchments.
+Knowledge of IP anycast is instrumental not only for characterization, troubleshooting [64] and infrastructure mapping [4] but also for security-related tasks such as censorship detection [59].
+Yet, detailed knowledge and understanding of IP any-cast in the scientific literature is generally limited to one or few deployments [19-22, 27, 30, 38, 49, 53, 54, 62, 65].
+Fewer studies provide a broad spatial viewpoint [24, 55] and even fewer a temporal view [64].
+This work focuses on a broad and longitudinal view of anycast evolution, that to the best of our knowledge has yet to appear.

-This paper is built on our own previous work [18, 20].
-Shortly, [20] introduces a methodology that is able to (i) assert whether an IP is anycast, (ii) enumerate the replicas and (iii) geolocate them.
+This paper is built on our own previous work [24, 26].
+Shortly, [26] introduces a methodology that is able to (i) assert whether an IP is anycast, (ii) enumerate the replicas and (iii) geolocate them.
 It uses a set of latency measurement from a distributed set of vantage points with known location towards the same IP target.
-Our previous work [18] applies this methodology at scale, geolocating all the replicas for all IPv4 anycast at IP/24 level, through four censuses that refer to the same snapshot in time (March 2015).
-In this work, we extend findings in [18] along the temporal dimension, providing an analysis of monthly snapshots collected over more than a year-long period.
-Summarizing our main contributions:
+Our previous work [24] applies this methodology at scale, geolocating all the replicas for all IPv4 anycast at IP/24 level, through four censuses that refer to the same snapshot in time (March 2015).